Victoria (Royal British Columbia Museum photo)

 The Chilliwack Archives is the central repository for eastern Fraser Valley records & provides researchers with access to photographs, books, documents, government records, newspapers, sound recordings & maps.
 Our friendly staff can help answer almost any question on the history of the area.

 Comox, British Columbia

+Let us take you back in time.
 Come celebrate the history of 19 Wing Comox & West Coast Canadian Military Aviation.
 Relive the daring exploits of BC's Airmen in the short-lived Royal Flying Corps of Canada (1917-1918) & Canadian Air Force (1918-1924) through the glory years of the Royal Canadian Air Force (1924-1968), the consolidation of the forces in 1968 & on into the present day, all with a local focus.
 All of 19 Wing's squadrons, past & present, are represented.
-Our museum has a Heritage Air Park, exhibiting aircraft from the past including the Y2K Spitfire Restoration Project, a well-stocked Gift Shop & an aviation reference library.
+Our museum has a Heritage Air Park, exhibiting aircraft from the past as well as an appropriately stocked Gift Shop & an aviation reference library.
 Admission is by donation.

 207 4th St